planqtn/planqtn/DEVELOPMENT.md

 The PlanqTN Studio involves a couple of components:

-- the [Web UI](#web-ui-features) is a ReactJS/Vite web app, running on Vercel in the hosted version
+- the [Web UI](#web-ui-features) is a ReactJS/Vite web app, running as a Cloud Run Service in the hosted version
 - the [API](#planqtn-api) is a web service to serve relatively fast, but non-JS implemented logic
 - the [Jobs](#planqtn-background-jobs) are are for executing long running computaitons